 The study programme is implemented by a formally identified teaching team with roles and responsibilities clearly defined and presented in the Centre's website.
-Students are aware of the list of teachers and their roles.
+The students, academic staff and non-academic staff are aware of their respective roles.
+The students are aware of the job descriptions of the lecturers and their roles.
+The list of lecturers is contained in the CERHI student handbook and can be accessed at the CERHI Website.
 Teachers receive regular training locally, but also regionally and internationally (i.e. UK, USA, South Africa, Malawi, Ghana and Japan) in research methods, pedagogical methods, journal writing and programme delivery.
+The course allocation of various lectures are well defined, and involves in addition to the faculty members additional specialised lecturers with related discipline to nursing such as core medical sciences, behavioural sciences and entrepreneurship programmes.
+Overall, the learning environment seems excellent.
 The programme has a full range of administrative offices, four classrooms, a dedicated reproductive health library (with e-learning materials), a computer room and a well-equipped laboratory.
-Students/staff consultative forum meets every month to discuss the challenges in programme implementation and a Departmental Academic Board deliberates on the programme delivery.
-Additionally, a Program Implementation Committee (that includes students) meets every two weeks to deliberate on various elements of the delivery of the programme.
+Appropriate computer facilities, including both hardware and software, with access to the internet and appropriate service support are provided.

+The challenges in programme implementation are discussed in meetings with various stakeholders including program management committee, expanded programme management committee (that includes regional academic and industry stakeholders), industry employers, student representatives and an international advisory board.
 Knowledge is assessed according to specifically stated methods communicated to students.
+The department has a fully functional examination board that consists of internal and external examiners, appointed by the School of Postgraduate Studies of the University.
 The composition and roles of the Department Academic Board, Post-graduate Academic Board, the Senate and the examination board are well outlined by the University in the Academic Regulations and Teacher's Code.
-A quality assurance committee is in place to ensure strict compliance with the provisions of the academic board.
+The students are aware of the departmental examination boards who are involved in teaching, evaluating and presenting their results.
+The methods are stated in the Academic Regulations and Teachers Code and involve using formative assessment and summative assessment at end of each semester.
+The formative assessment is continuous throughout teaching period with tests and assignments.
+The questions are vetted by external examiners before they are administered to the students.
+The validation of skills is done by senior academic staff from the rank of senior lecturer by assessing the students' knowledge and skills.
 Examination and testing methods are well stated and are consistent with the expected results of the programme.
 The assessment and grading policy of the programme is presented in the Academic Regulations and Teacher's Code, while the rules for skills validation and attributing credits are similar to those in the UK and indicated in CERHI students' handbook.
+The rules for validation by the lecturers and external assessors are clearly stated and the guidelines on assessment is available in the Students' handbook.
+General access of students to information about the programmes offered including school regulations expected programme learning outcomes, progress thresholds, award of credit, requirements for examinations and written work and grading system are excellent.
 The study programme works to monitor skills acquisition, with a portfolio well identified of skills communicated to the students and used to formally record the skills that have been acquired.
 The program and its curriculum and content are advertised in the University and CERHI websites.
-Additional communication strategy include social and traditional media, and also by use of other forms of communication methods.
+Additional communication strategy includes social and traditional media, and also by use of other forms of communication methods.